What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 JS has a [`new Map` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) out of the box.
 The key difference from a common object is the ability to use any data type (even an object) as a key.

 Usually, using the JS Map constructor is overkill.
 If you need the functionality that the JS Map provides you need to use it.
-But usually a common object is used to build this structure.
+But usually a common object is used to imitate this structure.

 There are some conventions how to configure this structure:

-- Map must have a name by one of these patterns — `<someValue>To<someValue>` or `<someValue>Map` (the first pattern is used more often).
+- Map must have a name by one of these patterns — `XToY` or `xMap` (`UserToPerson` or `userMap`).The first pattern is used more often.

 <details>
   <summary>Examples</summary>